diommsantos/QtREAnalyzer/README.md

 # Features

 - Works on binaries without debug symbols.
-- Identifies and creates staticMetaObject objects created by  the Qt moc.
+- Identifies and labels staticMetaObject objects created by  the Qt moc.
-- Identifies and creates qt_meta_stringdata objects created by the Qt moc.
+- Identifies and labels qt_meta_stringdata objects created by the Qt moc.
-- Identifies and creates qt_meta_data objects created by the Qt moc.
+- Identifies and labels qt_meta_data objects created by the Qt moc.
-- Identifies and creates qt_static_metacall functions created by the Qt moc.
+- Identifies and labels qt_static_metacall functions created by the Qt moc.
 - Annotates with comments the previously identified qt_static_metacall functions with the methods and propertie signatures recovered from the Qt meta data.
+- Identifies and applies method signatures, i.e. Qt methods (signals and slots) get their original name, parameter types and sometimes parameter names depending on the available metadata.

 # Installation